Liverpool can go 10 points clear in Premier League title race at Aston Villa but history shows it could still turn

 City nearly handed it back to them on the final day against QPR at the Etihad.
 But we all know what happened in the dying minutes as Sergio Aguero rescued his team.

-Ferguson and his players learned their news from the jeering Sunderland crowd.
+Ferguson and his players learned the news from the jeering Sunderland crowd.
 They had won 1-0, but the damage had been done at Wigan and Everton.

 Liverpool in 2018/19